OpenRefine/OpenRefine/docs/docs/manual/grel.md

 Evaluating conditions uses symbols such as <, >, *, /, etc. To check whether two objects are equal, use two equal signs (`value=="true"`).

-See the [next page for a thorough reference](grelfunctions) on each function and its inputs and outputs.
+See the [GREL functions page for a thorough reference](grelfunctions) on each function and its inputs and outputs.
 Read on below for more about the general nature of GREL expressions.

 ## Syntax